HCDigitalScholarship/intervals/tutorial/12_Presentation_Types.md

-# Classifying Presentation Types:  Fuga, ID, and PEN
+pip install crim_intervals# Classifying Presentation Types:  Fuga, ID, and PEN

 One of the key features of CRIM Intervals is its ability to predict complex contrapuntal patterns.
 One